|

 srv

-DNS SRV or H.323 Annex O. allows for the routing of calls using the H.323 URI.
+DNS SRV or H.323 Annex O allows for the routing of calls using a H.323 URI.

-Addresses can be set as user (at) domain.
-The H.323 URI are stored in the
+Addresses can be configured as user (at) domain.
+H.323 URIs are stored in the

-DNS domain records of the domain and are queried to find destination.
+SRV DNS records of the domain and are queried to find the destination.

 rds